Key Takeaways

 Wednesday isn't the only evening worth blocking out.
 On Tuesday 16 June an even thinner, day-old crescent hangs lower in the gathering, closer to Jupiter and Mercury — a lovely preview, and a handy insurance policy against Wednesday cloud.
 The 16th and 17th together are the best two evenings of the month for this stretch of sky.

-No equipment is needed for the main event: the Moon–Venus pairing is a naked-eye spectacle.
-But binoculars transform it, revealing earthshine on the Moon's dark limb and framing Venus and the crescent in a single field of view — a sight you won't forget.
+You don't need any equipment for the main event; the Moon and Venus are an easy naked-eye sight.
+Binoculars do make it better, though, picking up the ghostly earthshine glow on the Moon's dark side and fitting Venus and the crescent into the same field of view.
 For the rest of what June's evenings have to offer, see our complete UK June night sky guide.

 Twilight scene showing the crescent Moon and Venus with Jupiter and Mercury strung below them towards the west-northwest horizon